informedcitizenry/6502.Net/README.md

 <table>
 <tr><td><b>Name</b></td><td><code>.cwarn</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
 <tr><td><b>Definition</b></td><td>Prints a custom warning to the console if the condition is met.
-The warning is treated like any assembler warning, and if warnings are treated as errors it will cause failure of assembly The condition is any logical expression using C-style operators, and can be compound.</td></tr>
+The warning is treated like any assembler warning, and if warnings are treated as errors it will cause failure of assembly The condition is any logical expression.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>condition, warning</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>